jarokaz/caip-demo/dl-containers/sample_images/README.md

-This folder contains a build script and and sample docker files for creating custom images for AI Platform Notebooks
+This folder contains the build script and and sample docker files for creating custom images for AI Platform Notebooks